 Our program has offices in the Democratic Republic of the Congo, Kenya, and the United States, and focuses on:

-Capacity development to forensically investigate, document, and prosecute cases of rape and sexual violence;
+Capacity development to forensically investigate, document, and prosecute cases of sexual violence;

 Building networks and partnerships to improve access to justice for survivors of sexual violence;